-- Here’s one where I talk about promoting stuff on Clickbank and the strategies I employed ($500k).
+- Here’s one where I talk about my Clickbank success stories and the strategies I employed ($500k).

 - Here’s one on my $1 million in affiliate marketing earnings where I basically took ALL of my case studies and compiled them into a guide on how all this stuff earned me over $1 million.

 Now these things do not erase the theoretical things I’ve written and I’ll be making adjustments to fix those posts (and if you find those too on this site before I do, let me know!).